Finger bowl: Informal service

 In high-end American restaurants of the early to mid-20th century, finger bowls were presented at the end of the meal.
-In chop houses and lobster palaces of the period, finger bowls were often presented after any course with finger foods or drawn butter.
+In chop houses and lobster palaces of the period, finger bowls were often presented after any course that included finger foods or drawn butter.

 In some styles of informal and restaurant service and at very large gatherings, the dessert fork and spoon are set above the top edge of the plate at the start of the meal (a practice considered incorrect at dinner parties).
 In that style of service, near the end of the meal, the finger bowl is presented with the dessert plate, similar to formal service; and the guests set the bowl aside and move the fork and spoon to the sides of the plate for the dessert course.
 After dessert, the guests use the finger bowl before leaving the table.

 In a form of service commonly seen in the early 21st century, guests use the finger bowl before dessert and fruit, rather than after.
 This innovation, possibly resulting from ignorance of correct usage, is of unknown and apparently recent origin.

 Unfamiliarity with finger bowls has led to many common faux pas, including drinking the water, eating the flower, or failing to move the doily with the bowl when shifting it off of the dessert plate.